JAMA June 20, 2017

-Effect of First-Line Chemotherapy Combined With Cetuximab or Bevacizumab on Overall Survival in Patients With KRAS Wild-Type Metastatic Colorectal Cancer
+Effect of First-Line Chemotherapy Combined With Cetuximab or Bevacizumab on Overall Survival in Patients With KRAS Wild-Type Advanced or Metastatic Colorectal Cancer: A Randomized Clinical Trial

 Bottom Line

-In this Phase III trial of patients with KRAS wild-type metastatic colorectal cancer, the addition of either cetuximab or bevacizumab to standard first-line chemotherapy (FOLFOX or FOLFIRI) resulted in similar overall survival outcomes.
+In patients with previously untreated KRAS wild-type advanced or metastatic colorectal cancer, the addition of cetuximab versus bevacizumab to first-line chemotherapy resulted in comparable overall survival.

 Key Findings